AIEx opens July 1, 2021

 NOTE: Organizations receiving $2,500 or less in General Operating Support may apply for up to two AIEx grants.

 This is a non-competitive grant category.
-The AIEx Program provides support of up to $1,500 (15% cash match) to eligible Virginia Pre-K-12 schools, not-for profit organizations, and units of government for short-term residencies focused on participatory and experiential learning conducted by professional teaching artists.
+The AIEx Program provides support of up to $1,500 (15% cash match) to eligible Virginia Pre-K-12 schools, not-for-profit organizations, and units of government for short-term residencies focused on participatory and experiential learning conducted by professional Teaching Artists.
 AIEx funding is available on a first-come first-served basis and applications will be reviewed by staff in the order in which they are received.
 The shape and scheduling of the residency is up to the school/organization and the artist.
 An intensive residency may occur over one to three days, or it may be appropriate to have more residency activities of shorter duration, such as two hours a week for six weeks.
-A school or organization, that meets the eligibility defined below may submit one AIEx application per grants cycle.
-Artists who are on the VCA Teaching Artist Roster (who are permanent Virginia residents) may apply for up to three (3) AIEx grants per grant cycle.
-Proposed artists do not have to be from the Teaching Artist Roster, however note the additional information that is required within the grant application.
+A school or organization - that meets the eligibility defined below may submit one AIEx application per grants cycle.
+Artists who are on the VCA Teaching Artist Roster (who are permanent Virginia residents) may apply for up to two (2) AIEx grants per grant cycle.
+Proposed artists do not have to be from the Teaching Artist Roster, however note that support documentation will be required for those Teaching Artists who are identified within the application and are not on VCA's Teaching Artist Roster.

 For residencies that are more than 20 hours, please apply for the Artists in Education grant, HERE.